Fair Cake-Cutting in Practice: Results

-It is also evident that the percentage of truth-telling behavior becomes smaller in later rounds.
-To observe this, we conduct a logit regression for repeated measures of the probability of playing truthful strategies on the round number.
-The obtained coefficient is -0.1 (note the negative sign) and is statistically significant (p-value $<$ 0.001).
+We observe that strategic behavior increases in later rounds after subjects learn their opponents' preferences.
+Indeed, we conduct a logit regression of the probability of playing non-strategically on the round number.
+The obtained coefficients are -0.1 and -0.07 for the first and second experiments, respectively and are statistically significant (p-value in both cases $<$ 0.001, see {\bf Table \ref{tab:regression1}}).
 Thus, we conclude that:

-\begin{result} Subjects manipulate (often unsuccessfully, and even without knowing their opponents' preferences) all the division procedures, namely 2ACC, 2SCC, $n$LD, $n$DS, 4EP, and 3SC.
-Truth-telling decreases over time. \end{result}
+\begin{result} Subjects manipulate (often unsuccessfully) all the division procedures.
+Envy-free procedures are significantly less manipulated than proportional ones.
+Strategic behavior increases with learning. \end{result}

-The previous result is in line with the findings of \cite{HortalaVallve2010Simple} who, in a different fair division procedure, in which two subjects vote for a series of issues, also document truthful behavior decreasing over time.
+Our findings are in line with those of \cite{HortalaVallve2010Simple} who, in a different fair division procedure, in which two subjects vote for a series of issues, also document strategic behavior increasing with learning over time.

-We also analyze the manipulation of the cake-cutting procedures by looking at the actual position of the cake cuts made by subjects.
-The results are very similar and thus postponed to the Appendix.